f5devcentral/f5-automation-labs/docs/index.rst

 Prior to beginning the exercises, it is recommended to review the :doc:`/lab-overview/lab-topology`.

-If you are unfamiliar with Postman, please reference the :doc:`/postman/postman-primer` before beginning.

 #.
 Lab 1: Configuring BIG-IP
 #.
 Lab 2: Configuring AFM (Advanced Firewall Module)
 #.
 Lab 3: Configuring ASM (Application Security Module)